snori74/linuxupskillchallenge/0-digital-ocean.md

-# DAY 0 - Creating Your Own Server - with Digital Ocean
+# DAY  - Creating Yoer Own Server - with Digital Ocean
+need to do more on this...

 ## INTRO
 First, you need a server.
 You can't really learn about administering a remote Linux server without having a tame one of your own - so today we're going to buy one.